UBC-R-Study-group/studyGroup/README.md

 Welcome to the Vancouver R Study Group!
 We are a group of **R/Python/Julia/(insert your favourite language)** enthusiasts who love data.
 We are an inclusive group and welcome everyone.
 Check out our [event listings on our website](http://ubc-r-study-group.github.io/studyGroup/), or join the conversation on our [message board](https://github.com/ubc-r-study-group/studyGroup/issues).

-## Intro R Workshop - NEW DATE - OCTOBER 4th, 2019
-Are you interested in learning R, but don't know where to start?
-In this workshop, you will code along with us as we show you how to wrangle your large and messy data frames, generate simple summary statistics, and make beautiful plots.
-We will have coffee and snacks too!
-Register at the [link](https://www.eventbrite.ca/e/r-beginner-workshop-tickets-68936650377)!

 ## Schedule

-Come join us on Wednesdays 1-2pm at Koerner Library Room 548/552
+Come join us on **Wednesdays 1-2pm at Koerner Library Room 548/552**

 Here's our tentative schedule for the semester.
 This might not be the most up-to-date; for that, please check the issues.